stevencurtis/SwiftCoding/UICollectionViewInUITableViewCell/README.md

 # Before we start
 Difficulty: Beginner | Easy | **Normal** | Challenging<br>
-This article has been developed using Xcode 12.1, and Swift 5.3
+This article has been developed using Xcode 12.2, and Swift 5.3

 ## Prerequisites
 * You will be expected to be aware how to either make a [Single View Application in Swift](https://medium.com/swlh/your-first-ios-application-using-xcode-9983cf6efb71) or use a [Playground](https://medium.com/@stevenpcurtis.sc/coding-in-swift-playgrounds-1a5563efa089)
-* This article uses the Storyboard to implement the `UITableView`, and then creates the `UITableViewCell` programmatically.
+* This article uses the Storyboard to implement the `UITableView`, and then creates the `UITableViewCell` programmatically

 ## Keywords and Terminology
-IndexPath: The path to a specific node in a tree of nested array collections
+IndexPath: The path to a specific node in a tree of nested array collections<br>
-UICollectionView: An object that manages an ordered collection of data items and presents them using customizable layouts
+UICollectionView: An object that manages an ordered collection of data items and presents them using customizable layouts<br>
-UICollectionViewCell: The on-screen cell for the UICollectionView type
+UICollectionViewCell: The on-screen cell for the UICollectionView type<br>
-UITableView: A view that presents data using rows arranged in a single column
+UITableView: A view that presents data using rows arranged in a single column<br>
-UITableViewCell: The visual representation of a single row in a table view
+UITableViewCell: The visual representation of a single row in a table view<br>

 # This project
 ## Background